burger

 The Good

-Compared to some of our previous examples of a bad cold email, this one has some unique strengths:
+Compared to some of our previous examples of a bad cold email, this one has its share of strengths:

 • Relevant custom offer – The sender includes an offer for a solution whose features align with the overall topic of the blog post.
 This approach to personalization increases the chance of converting the recipient to opening a new account.